 We are big fans of grilling in this house.
 My hubby is the grill master.
 Our process is I do the prepping, and he does the grilling.
 We work very differently.
 Where he needs structure, I like freedom.
-He follows every recipe or instruction to detail, and I enjoy the creativity and novelty of coming up with different dishes.
+He follows every recipe or instruction to the letter, and I enjoy the creativity and novelty of coming up with different dishes.
 He uses a precise meat thermometer to test for doneness, whereas I, on the other hand, will use my senses.
-All that said, we make a good team when it comes to grilling; we imbalance each other out.
+All that said, we make a good team when it comes to grilling; we balance each other out.

 Although we grill year-round, we especially enjoy it on a beautiful spring or fall day.
 Some of the foods we love to cook on the grill are different cuts of steak, lamb chops, burgers, lamb burgers, fish, vegetables like grilled romaine, and chicken, and even fruit and cheese like in this grilled peaches and halloumi salad.
 I prefer the taste of grilled meat and fish to other methods of cooking.
 Chicken breast is one of those foods that can turn out dry and flavorless if not prepared correctly.
 Grilling helps lock in moisture and flavor, creating that juicy chicken breast we all crave.
 But sometimes, grilling is not an option - it's too cold, rainy, or just too much hassle.